n August 30, 1804, in the vicinity of today's Gavins Point Dam, Sergeant John Ordway wrote of the musical practices of the Yankton Sioux:

 |There was four of them which were always a Singing & playing on their curious Instruments, which were as follows, viz.
 They had each of them a Thrapple made of a fresh buffelow hide dressed white with Some Small Shot in it and a little bunch of hair tied on it.|

-On the other hand, the word was fairly common in the 18th century, Samuel Johnson (1709-1784) defining it as "the windpipe of any animal," although it often referred to that of a large mammal such as a horse, bison, or elk.1 A windpipe is cartilaginous, and when dried and covered with hide on both ends, with a few small stones or pieces of buckshot inside, would surely make a dandy rattle.
-So, if Ordway really knew the meaning of the word thrapple, it is conceivable that he was describing, in a word, precisely what he saw.
-At any rate, an intensive search through collections of Indian rattles, and photographs of Indian rattles, has failed to turn up a single example obviously made of the windpipe of a large mammal.2
+The word thrapple emerged in Scottish literature in the 14th century, and was fairly common four hundred years later in poems and stories by Robert Burns (1759–1796) and Sir Walter Scott (1771-1832), consistently referring to a human windpipe.
+In fact, Samuel Johnson (1709-1784) defined it as "the windpipe of any animal," although it often referred to that of a large mammal such as a horse, bison, or elk.1 A windpipe is cartilaginous, and when dried and covered with hide on both ends, with a few small stones or pieces of buckshot inside, would surely make a dandy rattle.
+However, an intensive search through collections of Indian rattles, and photographs of Indian rattles, has failed to turn up a single example obviously made of the windpipe of a large mammal.2

 1. Samuel Johnson, Dictionary of the English Language (London, 1755).
 Noah Webster did not include the word in his Compendious Dictionary of the English Language (1806).
 It is no longer used by either horse owners or veterinarians.
 It is still current among Scottish bibbers in the salutation "Weet yer thrapple!" — "Wet your gullet!"